llorenzana/EC551_Program1/README.md

 [Functions](#Functions)
 [References](#References)

+# Organziation
+The majority of our code is within the 'src' folder.
+``main.py`` stores the main function for the program.
+Additionally, this folder contains ``blif_to_tt.py``, which is code used to aid in the graph BLIF input.
+Finally, the folder contains the subfolder 'src/blif', which contains the test BLIF files.

+We have included the files we used to test out our functions in the 'testFunctions' folder.

+# Functions
+The functions for this program are broken down below based on the input method chosen.

 ## Boolean Algebra SOP:
 ### Overview
 In this, the program will take in a SOP Function and return one of the 12 commands.
 It initializes with a BooleanFunction class in which it takes the command line input, parses the SOP equation and produces: